Make an application to STG

 For domestic alterations and extensions (not within 3 metres of a sewer).
 This should be submitted at least 48 hours before the work starts and must be accompanied with the statutory fee, drawings and any details.
 No approval is given with a Building Notice which is valid for three years from the date the notice submitted, after which it will automatically lapse if the building work has not commenced.

 Alternatively if you wish to obtain formal approval for domestic extensions (within 3 metres of a sewer), commercial and educational works before the work begins you can submit a Full Plans application.
 This must be accompanied by the statutory plan fee, scaled drawings and supporting details.
-Plans will be checked within 15 working days and decisions issued within 5 weeks, though usually given much sooner.
+We aim to check plans within 15 working days and decisions issued within 2 months, though usually given much sooner.
 You can commence building works prior to approval being given but it is not recommended.

 If works were carried out without Building Regulation consent, started on or after 11 November 1985, a retrospective application relating to the unauthorised works can be submitted.
 Depending on the circumstances, exposure, removal and/or rectification of works, structural calculations may be necessary to establish compliance with the Building Regulations.
 This must be accompanied with the statutory fee and any drawings and details.